Do you like getting paid?

 As with any saved data always do a backup.
 I repeat, ALWAYS BACK UP YOUR DATA..!

 Losing your invoice records would be an absolute nightmare.
-You wouldn’t know who to bill, who’s paid, who hasn’t and that’s a headache you do not want.
+You wouldn’t know who to bill, who has paid, who hasn’t and that’s a headache you do not want.

 Get into the habit of backing up your invoice data regularly.
 However, you choose to do it whether it be by photocopying them, scanning and saving them to a different computer or onto a USB just be sure you do it.
 Along with the actual invoice keep any related and relevant information such as letters, emails, and any other communication as it may save your skin at some point.